dimsumlabs/dsl-meet/README.md

 =====

  1. Install Deno locally.

+ 2. Disable IPv6 because otherwise connections to IRC are not possible. (blocked by our IPv6 provider)

- 2. Clone this repo into: `~/dsl-meet`
+ 3. Clone this repo into: `~/dsl-meet`

- 3. Generate the certificates (taken from the article [“How to create an HTTPS certificate for localhost domains”][1]):
+ 4. Generate the certificates (taken from the article [“How to create an HTTPS certificate for localhost domains”][1]):

         cd ~/dsl-meet/web_server